+The research conducted in this study adhered to the principles outlined in the Declaration of Helsinki.
 The study was approved by the ethics committee of the pediatric medical center of Tehran University of Medical Sciences with the registration code of IR.TUMS.CHMC.REC.1398.085.
 This study was extracted from M.D thesis of Ali Asgari at this university (Thesis #9711364004).
 Accordingly, ethical issues (including plagiarism, data fabrication, double publication) have been completely observed by the authors.
+Prior to any intervention, all participants provided written informed consent.